 Relate wetlands conservation with incoming climate changes in different world areas.

-Encourage thematic group participants to stimulate partnerships, collaboration and networking that address problems and visions related to wetlands conservation at large scale and transboundary monitoring.
+Encourage specialist group participants to stimulate partnerships, collaboration and networking that address problems and visions related to wetlands conservation at large scale and transboundary monitoring.

 Provide guidance and technical skills to managers and other stakeholders (NGOs, CBOs, indigenous and local communities, etc.) interested in assessing and monitoring wetlands and their resources.

-Due to the cross-cutting relevance of water, objectives of the Wetlands Ecosystem Thematic group are strongly linked with other CEM thematic groups such as the Ecosystem Services, Climate Change Adaptation, Coastal Ecosystem, Petland Ecosystem, Dryland Ecosystem, Mountain Ecosystem, Resilience, Sustainable Use and Management of Ecosystem, Ecosystem Restoration Ecosystem and the Private Sector, etc.
+Due to the cross-cutting relevance of water, objectives of the Wetlands Ecosystem Specialist Group are strongly linked with CEM groups such as the Ecosystem Services, Climate Change Adaptation, Coastal Ecosystem, Petland Ecosystem, Dryland Ecosystem, Mountain Ecosystem, Resilience, Sustainable Use and Management of Ecosystem, Ecosystem Restoration, Business and Ecosystem Management, etc.

 Convention on Biological Diversity including the process of identification of Ecological and Biologicaal Sensitive Ares (EBSAs), Vulnerable Marine - Ecosystems (VME); Link with Sustainable Ocean Initiative (SOI)